Hamilton Island (Queensland): History

 In 2009, Tourism Queensland promoted the Great Barrier Reef as a global tourism destination with a website encouraging people worldwide to apply for "The Best Job in the World", to be a "Caretaker of the Islands" to "house-sit" the islands of the Great Barrier Reef for half a year, based on Hamilton Island.

 In September 2016, it was reported by news media outlets that the Queensland Department of Environment and Heritage Protection (EHP) had issued damage mitigation permits that resulted in over 1,000 animals being culled on Hamilton Island between November 2014 and May 2016 by the resort's operator.
 Over 18 months, the cull resulted in the death of 599 common brushtail possums, 393 agile wallabies, 36 pied currawongs, 35 sulphur-crested cockatoos, three torresian crows and a laughing kookaburra.
 The EHP stated the role of the permits were to allow the "ongoing management of some wildlife species to prevent unacceptable levels of damage, and to protect public safety at the airport and in the resort itself".
 The resort management stated that "any culling of animals and birds is done as a last resort when all other methods have been exhausted".
 The RSPCA were unaware of any culling on the Island.
 The resort's management carried out the culls “to prevent damage or loss of property and to protect the health and wellbeing of staff, guests and other visitors”.
 Social media users were critical of the cull.

 In January 2025, the Fair Work Ombudsman found that Hamilton Island Enterprises Ltd had underpaid thousands of salaried staff.
 This stemmed from errors in payroll practices, particularly regarding awards and pay rates, which resulted in staff not receiving their full entitlements.
-HIE has since signed an enforceable undertaking agreement and to date has back-paid staff $28.1m.
+HIE signed an enforceable undertaking agreement and back-paid staff $28.1 million.
+The company was also required to implement a range of workplace changes, including an independent audit of salaried workers.

-The company is also required to implement a range of workplace changes, including an independent audit of salaried workers.
+In December 2025, American investment company Blackstone Inc. entered an agreement to purchase the island.